TheThingsNetwork/docs/_archives/refactor/dashboard/_migrate.md

 2. In preview, click **Payload Functions** on the top right.
 3. For each of the Payload Functions you have customized, copy-paste the function body from staging to preview and click **Save**.

+    > You might notice the default payload functions are no longer anonymous, but you can just paste the anonymous functions from staging.

 ## Devices

 For each device you'd like to migrate: